 Summary production statistics and key financials

-2 EBITDA is calculated on a Business performance basis, and is calculated by taking profit/loss from operations before tax and finance income/(costs) and adding back depletion, depreciation, foreign exchange movements, inventory revaluation and the realised gains/loss on foreign currency derivatives related to capital expenditure
+2 EBITDA is calculated on a Business performance basis.
+It is calculated by taking profit/loss from operations before tax and finance income/(costs) and adding back depletion, depreciation, foreign exchange movements, inventory revaluation and the realised gain/loss on foreign currency derivatives related to capital expenditure

 EnQuest delivered on its commitment to continual improvement in HSE&A performance.
 In occupational safety, our Lost Time Incident (‘LTI’) performance remained strong, with many assets recording an LTI-free year.